Documents needed when performing business-related transaction in Thailand

 Getting the Work Permit Approved

 A job description is often the determining factor in the approval or denial of a work permit.
 Unless the written job description requires skills that a Thai is not likely to possess, the application will not be approved.
 Our licensed lawyers are skilled in writing professional and accurate job descriptions in order for you to gain quick approval.
 The Labor Department often seems to want to reduce the number of permits actually issued to help demonstrate that they are protecting Thai jobs.
 Therefore if your company applies for three permits, they may only approve one or possibly two.
-You need professional help in ensure all of your applications will have a successful outcome.
+You need professional help in ensuring all of your applications will have a successful outcome.

 Signing for Your New Work Permit